 Turabian Format Quick Guide

-Effective in Summer of 2020, all programs of study (including both Divinity and non-Divinity studies) will now use one set of formatting resources.
-Separate templates are provided for assignments that do not require subheadings (in most cases, papers with less than ten pages in the body), as well as those that do require subheadings (recommended for most papers with more than ten pages in the body, and required in papers with more than twenty pages in the body).
+Effective in Summer of 2022, Liberty University has updated its Turabian resources to more closely align with Turabian formatting in a few areas.
+As before, all programs of study using Turabian format (including both Divinity and non-Divinity studies such as History and Music) will use one set of formatting resources.
+Separate templates are provided for assignments that do not require subheadings (in most cases, papers with less than ten pages in the body), as well as those that do require subheadings (recommended for most papers with more than ten pages in the body and required in papers with more than twenty pages in the body).
 Students will use and follow the respective template based on their specific assignment’s requirements.

 Turabian Template for assignments with NO headings